 11. Mudley Explores Singapore by Arp Raph Broadhead

 Join Mudley the bear and his owner Sophia in this very cute children’s book about Singapore.
 Sophia would love to travel the world but has to go to school.
 And so, each time Dad has to leave for work at faraway places, Sophia packs Mudley into his suitcase to report back on his adventures.
 Beautifully illustrated, this book would be an ideal gift or travel souvenir for the young reader.

 We love these children’s books about Singapore staples!
 Timmy and Tammy is a series of books for preschoolers.
-Join them as they go out around the Lion City to explore and learn.
+Join them as they go out around the island to explore and learn.
 Eager bookworms can also practise their reading skills and have fun with each issue’s activity at the back.

 14. Jayden and Janelle series by Seema Dadlani-Ramchand & Harsha Dadlani-Dhalani

 This six-part series, written by sisters Seema and Harsha, follows siblings Jayden and Janelle with some uniquely Singaporean experiences.
 Each book touches on a specific aspect and trait that defines Singapore.
 We particularly enjoyed Now May I Have Some Ice-Kachang Please.
 Who can resist an ice-cold dessert on this sunny island?
 Plus, the book teaches the little ones not only about Singapore’s food but also the importance of eating together as a family.